sanaz-shahraeini/sanaz-shahraeini/README.md

 - 😄 Pronouns: Queen of programming
 - ⚡ Fun fact: Brain Storming

-# 💻 🎓 Welcome to My GitHub Profile
+# 🎓 My life as a lecturer :

-## About Me

-Hi there!
-I'm Sanaz Shahraeini, and I'm passionate about technology and education.
+I'm passionate about technology and education.
 I split my time between leading the IT Department and teaching at the University of ACECR.

 ### Leadership Role (Head of IT Department)